 Your reference will not form a central part of the selection process, but will be considered before we make you an offer.

 We recognise that it is difficult to obtain an academic reference after you have left university for some time.
-If your date of graduation was more than two academic years ago (ie prior to June 2017), you may substitute a reference from an employer.
-A current employer is preferred.
-If the reference is from a previous employer, it must not be more than two years since you worked for them.
+If your date of graduation was more than two academic years ago, you may substitute a reference from an employer.
+Employment/professional references must be from an individual who has been/is your line manager or supervisor in your current or most recent employment.
+It must not be more than two years since you worked for them.

 Areas your reference should comment on